Exclusive Tips: Hardening your Active Directory with Advanced Strategies

 Conclusion

-Cyber threat actors continually innovate, creating new and novel techniques to gain access to confidential information.
-Utilizing Active Directory attacks will allow adversaries to elevate privileges and move laterally on a compromised network, which may lead to a domain compromise.
-Applying detection rules helps catch the attackers early on before any damage is done.
+Cyber threat actors are continually developing new and novel techniques to gain access to sensitive data.
+By exploiting Active Directory vulnerabilities, attackers can escalate privileges and move laterally within your network, potentially compromising your entire domain.
+Applying detection measures helps in catching the attackers early on and prevents any severe damage.

 To ensure the safety of your organization, it’s essential to keep your systems up to date and install an automated detection system like Fidelis Elevate®.
-Renowned for its comprehensive protection, spanning network, endpoint, and Active Directory security, Fidelis Elevate® helps proactively defend against cyber threats and active attacks.
+Known for its comprehensive protection, spanning network, endpoint, and Active Directory security, Fidelis Elevate® helps to proactively defend against cyber threats and active attacks.

 Picture of Arad Inbar